wardbell/ExploreAspBundleWithRequire/README.md

 I don't believe they would present a problem in our approach to bundling of AMD/require.js modules but the proof of that lies in the future.

 ## Incorporating non-AMD scripts ##
-Application scripts can depend upon 3rd party libraries that do not conform to AMD/require.js.
+Application scripts can depend upon 3rd party libraries that do not conform to *AMD/require.js*.

-Require.js has a "shim" configuration to cope with such dependencies.
-This example does not yet have an example of a shimmed library ... as it should.
+*Require.js* has a "shim" configuration to cope with such dependencies.

+We demonstrate this feature with a fake JQuery extension, *Scripts/lib/jquery.some-extension.js*.
+At runtime, it expects to find a *jQuery* object in the global namespace (*window*) and plugs its extension method (*someExtensionForTestPurposes*) into this jQuery object.

+This extension script is added to the jQuery bundle in *BundleConfig.cs*.

+It is not aware of AMD or *require.js*.
+We added shim code in *main.js* to tell *require.js* about this extension.
+We also include it in the *main.js* dependencies (see the dependency array in the *require* method call).

+Declaring the dependency in this manner would be necessary if we were expecting require to find and load the extension dynamically.
+We don't need that feature in this example because the HTML page plays our jQuery extension script for us.
+But we leave it here in case we decide to revert to the unbundled asynchronous script loading for which *require.js* is justly known.

 ## Revert to unbundled ##